How to Make a Low Budget Movie or Short Film

 2. Make sure it echoes all around to reach even more people.

-The goal is to find the perfect balance between the marketing area and the total size of your audience – so you can recover your money.
+The goal is to find the perfect balance between the marketing area and the total size of your audience, so you can recover your money.

 This is marketing.

-Still, you must try.
+You could leverage local influencers.
+They could be online, or offline. it’s a lot of legwork.
+You must try.
 You must explore all the options at your disposal.
 Some of your efforts might pay off, so try!

-Ultimately, I feel if I’m giving advice, it needs to be something most readers should be able to do.
+I feel if I’m giving advice, it needs to be something most readers should be able to do.
 Otherwise I could just tell you to buy a lottery ticket – if all you want is a pipe dream.

 In a small town, to reach every individual, you’ll have to do one or all of the following: